ESGURS welcomes new chair

 We are all reconstructive surgeons: we can be a victim of our own success by pioneering stem cell therapy and transplantation, ultimately replacing the operations that we currently perform.
 Will we be able to grow new urethras in the lab?
 Are penile and bladder transplantation becoming feasible?

-The Section’s, and indeed the chairman’s role is to bring together and integrate all areas of genital reconstruction.
+The Section’s, and indeed the chair’s role is to bring together and integrate all areas of genital reconstruction.
 Furthermore, it is essential for us to bring the younger generation of urological surgeons into our specialty.
 My main aim is to increase the membership and to explore the possibility of a publication dedicated to our ﬁeld.

 What are your priorities for ESGURS in the coming years?